drio/bedserver/README.md

 This is a small python package that implements a REST service to read [bedfile](http://genome.ucsc.edu/FAQ/FAQformat.html) data over http.

-I am writing this to provide a backend for [DNAism](https://github.com/drio/dnaism).
+This provides a backend for [DNAism](https://github.com/drio/dnaism), specifically for the bedserver source.
 With this server, only the necessary data points are sent back to the client so visualization are extremely fast independently of the amount of data we are exploring.